 - complete the FoodSafe Food Handler Training program or its equivalent.
-The training must be completed in a timely manner, preferably prior to commencement - Staff members must complete Covid training - wear aprons which provided by the canteen - not sell foods made at home through the canteen - not heat up food that has not been prepared in the canteen - prepare, cook, transport and serve food in such a way as to retain nutrients and to minimise bacterial contamination and growth.
+The training must be completed in a timely manner, preferably prior to commencement - wear aprons which provided by the canteen - not sell foods made at home through the canteen - not heat up food that has not been prepared in the canteen

+• prepare, cook, transport and serve food in such a way as to retain nutrients and to minimise bacterial contamination and growth.